L-Cafe/L-Cafe.github.io/about.md

 permalink: /about/
 ---

-I'm L-Cafe.
-I'm a Higher Technician Cross-Platform Application Developer, you can find my notes (in Spanish) [here](https://github.com/L-Cafe/Apuntesdam2015).
+I'm L1Cafe.
+I'm a Higher Technician Cross-Platform Application Developer, you can find my notes (in Spanish) [here](https://github.com/L1Cafe/Apuntesdam2015).
-Currently studying Computer Science & Engineering at [URJC](http://www.urjc.es/), a Spanish university located in Madrid, you can find my notes (in Spanish) [here](https://github.com/L-Cafe/II-URJC-2016).
+Currently studying Computer Science & Engineering at [URJC](http://www.urjc.es/), a Spanish university located in Madrid, you can find my notes (in Spanish) [here](https://github.com/L1Cafe/II-URJC-2016).

 I consider myself a passionate and creative individual, I’m always looking forward to learn more and better ways to do things, I love challenges.

 My native country is Spain, so my primary language is Spanish.
 I can also speak and write (British) English fluently, and I'm currently learning Chinese.